Homework Tips from ATYP Instructors, Alumni & Parents

 Try to have your homework finished (or at least attempted) by Sunday afternoon.
 That way, if you run into an assignment you can’t figure out, you can come to the help session and get assistance.
 Many students going into second year will tell you that they wish they’d done this from the start.

-• English students: keep your portfolio up-to-date and do corrections as the assignments are returned.
+- English students: do corrections as the assignments are returned.
 Don’t let the revisions stack up.
-This will save you a LOT of time when your portfolio is due.
+This will save you a LOT of time and stress.

 For the first few weeks, it is critical that you check to make sure your student has finished their work on time and is turning it in.
 You don’t have to help with the content, but some students will struggle with the responsibility of completing this amount of work in a timely fashion.
 If you can check before they come to class that everything is done, uploaded and/or in their backpack, you will create a routine (and an expectation) that helps to ensure success.
 Students can learn to be organized and get homework finished, but you may need to help with routines and strategies.
 Helping them to be successful here will help to ensure they’re ready for similar situations down the road.